Shopping in Tunisia. What to bring from Tunisia?

-Every tourist while vacationing in Tunisia, certainly asks the question: "What to bring from Tunisia?
+Every tourist while vacationing in Tunisia, certainly asks the question: "What to bring from Tunisia to gift?
 What the Tunisian Souvenirs, you can surprise family and friends?"

 The range of products provided in Tunisia is diverse, and is represented by local goods.
 In the shops, stores and markets you can buy everything from consumer goods to Souvenirs.
 Branded items here are not much cheaper than in their "Motherland", and they are found only in the capital, Tunis.

 Popular Souvenirs from Tunisia can be identified: traditional carpets, coinage, pottery, hookah, leather goods, gold and silver, spices.